 Changes in ownership interests are related to the recognition of effects from the movement in non-controlling interests having an effective involvement in the conduct of the business and where their interest must continue to be represented in addition to the Group's shareholders' equity and, at the same time, the financial liability relating to the put and/or call option agreements must be recorded.
 Any subsequent remeasurements of the fair value of the financial liability relating to the put and/or call option agreements are treated as transactions with minority shareholders and recognised as Group's shareholders' equity up to the date of their liquidation.
 The changes in ownership interests, including the reclassification of non-controlling interests values and put option and earn-out remeasurements to Group reserves, are as follows.

-net result of the period (1) € million exchange rate and other movement € million put and/or call option remeasurement € million total reclassification to Group equity € million

-(1.1) 0.6 0.7 0.2

-(0.9) - - (0.9)

-(2.0) 0.6 0.7 (0.7)
+for the year ended 31 December 2021 net result of the period (1) € million exchange rate and other movement € million put and/or call option remeasurement € million total reclassification to Group equity € million Ancho Reyes and Montelobos (1.1) 0.6 0.7 0.2 Champagne Lallier (0.9) - - (0.9) Changes in ownership interests (2.0) 0.6 0.7 (0.7)

-€ million (1.1) (0.9) (2.0) net result of the period \bullet movement \in million \in million (1.1) 0.6 (0.9) - net result of the period \bullet movement remeasurement \in million \bullet movement \bullet movement remeasurement \bullet million \bullet movement \bullet million \bullet movement \bullet million \bullet movement \bullet million \bullet mi

-(f) Excluding the net result of the period of BBS Group equal to €(0.2) million and Trans Beverages equal to €0.3 million.
+(1) Excluding the net result of the period of BBS Group equal to $\in$ (0.2) million and Trans Beverages equal to $\in$ 0.3 million.

-for the year ended 31 December 2020 reclassification of initial non-controlling interest value net result of the period (1) exchange rate and other movement put and/or call option remeasurement total reclassification to Group equity € million € million € million € million € million Ancho Reyes and Montelobos - (0.8) (0.4) (20.1) (21.2) Champagne Lallier 5.3 - - (6.3) (1.0) Changes in ownership interests 5.3 (0.8) (0.4) (26.3) (22.2)
+for the year ended 31 December 2020 reclassification of initial non-controlling interest value net result of the period (1) exchange rate and other movement put and/or call option remeasurement total reclassification to Group equity € million € million € million € million Ancho Reyes and Montelobos - (0.8) (0.4) (20.1) (21.2) Champagne Lallier 5.3 - - (6.3) (1.0) Changes in ownership interests 5.3 (8.0) (0.4) (26.3) (22.2)